 Moreover, even if TPAs were to receive a payment for margin and overhead-set at 15% of costs for 2014-plaintiffs do not demonstrate this allowance actually functions as an incentive to provide contraceptive coverage rather than repayment for the administrative costs TPAs incur by stepping in to arrange for or provide coverage.
-Plaintiffs have not demonstrated the allowance for administrative overhead actually
+Plaintiffs have not demonstrated the allowance for administrative overhead actually generates a profit for TPAs, nor have they demonstrated that the allowance would incentivize TPAs to provide coverage where they otherwise would not.

-43 The Departments credit the health insurance issuer for (1) the total dollar amount of the TPA's payments for contraceptive coverage, and (2) an allowance of at least 10% for administrative costs and margin.
+administrative costs and margin.
 See 45 C.F.R. § 156.50(d)(3).
 The health insurance issuer then pays the TPA for the total dollar amount of the TPA's payments for contraceptive coverage, but is not required to pay the TPA the allowance for administrative costs and margin.
 See 45 C.F.R. § 156.50(d)(5).
 As a result, the regulations require only that a TPA receive repayment for what it has actually spent providing contraceptive coverage.
 A reimbursement solely for costs incurred would not generate a profit or offer any incentive to provide contraceptive coverage.